 What lenders look for – the three ‘Ps’ of lending

 Lenders are generally interested in three things, sometimes known as the ‘three Ps’.

-What is the general reason you want to refinance?
+What’s the general reason you want to refinance?
 Are you looking for a better rate or extra features?
-This information lets the bank suggest the right kind of features and product(s) you’re looking for – and assess the relevant risks.
+This info lets the bank suggest the right kind of features and product(s) you’re looking for – and assess the relevant risks.

 How much can you borrow?
 Loan to Value (LVR) ratio

 Lenders will generally only lend up to 80% of the value of your home.
 This is known as the loan-to-value ratio or LVR.
 If the property had to be sold to repay the loan (a ‘last resort’ for Westpac) the other 20% helps cover the costs of selling and any reduction in the market value.

 To find out your LVR, add your total secured loans, divide by current property value and multiply by 100.

 If your LVR’s 80% or higher, you may need to pay Lenders Mortgage Insurance (LMI) Mortgage insurance protects the lender if their loan isn’t repaid and you may also pay a higher interest rate.

 Increasing your loan